pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

    so it must have been successfully imported before.
 This is useful if you have edited the module source file using an external editor and want to try out the new version without leaving the Python interpreter.
-The return value is the module object (the same as the *module* argument).
+The return value is the module object (which can be different if re-importing causes a different object to be placed in :data:`sys.modules`).

-   When :func:`.reload` is executed:
+   When :func:`reload` is executed:

-   * Python modules' code is recompiled and the module-level code re-executed, defining a new set of objects which are bound to names in the module's dictionary by reusing the :term:`loader` which originally loaded the module.
+   * Python module's code is recompiled and the module-level code re-executed, defining a new set of objects which are bound to names in the module's dictionary by reusing the :term:`loader` which originally loaded the module.
 The ``init`` function of extension modules is not called a second